cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

 - **Fair scheduling**: Lanes implement a scheduling algorithm for picking transactions for dissemination to peers and for creating blocks.
 The algorithm is designed to be _starvation-free_, ensuring that even transactions from lower-priority lanes will eventually be disseminated and included in blocks.
-It also _fair_, because it picks transactions across all lanes by interleaving them when possible.
+It is also _fair_, because it picks transactions across all lanes by interleaving them when possible.
 - **Equal priorities**: Multiple lanes are allowed to have the same priority.
 This could help prevent one class of transaction monopolizing the entire mempool.
 When lanes share the same